tahosprojects/honeypot-ti-llm-splunk/README.md

 ## 3. Splunk SIEM Setup

 Splunk Enterprise was installed directly on the VPS and used as the main SIEM for the project.
-During setup, Splunk’s default web port `8000` conflicted with Honeytrap, which was already listening on that port.
+During setup, Splunk's default web port `8000` conflicted with Honeytrap, which was already listening on that port.

 <p align="center"><img src="files/Screenshot%202026-07-13%20021958.png" width="760"></p>